 Arthur G. Gish became influential in my life nearly forty years ago, so I am writing this to praise his life and work—and partly to talk about his beard.

-Gish was born into the Amish community of Lancaster County, PA, in 1939.
-He later became a member of the Church of the Brethren (CoB) and graduated from Bethany Theological Seminary, a CoB school in Richmond, IN.
+Gish was born on August 15, 1939, in Lancaster County, Penn., where many Amish people live.
+As a youth he became a member of the Church of the Brethren (CoB) and graduated from Bethany Theological Seminary, a CoB school in Richmond, IN.
 Gish’s first book was titled The New Left and Christian Radicalism (1970).
 That book was written when he was about thirty years old and very much involved in the anti-Vietnam War protest movement.

 Gish’s next books were Beyond the Rat Race (1973) and Living in Christian Community (1979).
 “Simple Gifts,” the old Shaker hymn that begins, “It’s a gift to be simple, / It’s a gift to be free,” appears at the top of the very first page of text in the former.
 (Those same words are also quoted at the beginning of “Enough Is Enough,” the sixth chapter of Jim Wallis’ new book, Rediscovering Values, which will be discussed on October 13 at the Vital Conversations meeting at Antioch Public Library.)